 Although personal protection equipment is effective at preventing falls, it can’t be helpful if it isn’t used or is used improperly.
-OSHA says that workers must be adequately trained with a fall protection certification to understand fall protection procedures and equipment, including its proper applications, proper hook-up, anchoring and tie-off methods, and proper inspection and storage of protection equipment to ensure it is always in tip-top shape without holes, missing components, or other signs of wear and tear.
+OSHA says that workers must receive proper fall protection training to understand fall protection procedures and equipment, including its proper applications, proper hook-up, anchoring and tie-off methods, and proper inspection and storage of protection equipment to ensure it is always in tip-top shape without holes, missing components, or other signs of wear and tear.
 Workers should also understand the difference between fall protection and fall arrest equipment.
 Fall protection keeps workers from getting injured who’ve already fallen.
 Fall arrest equipment prevents a fall in the first place.
 Fall protection that includes fall arrest training will be the most comprehensive and helpful for operators.